SkylineCommunications/dataminer-docs/connector-help/connector_help/Wellav_UMH_160_IP.md

 # Wellav UMH 160 IP

-This driver can be used to display information from a **Wellav UMH 160 IP** device.
+This connector can be used to display information from a **Wellav UMH 160 IP** device.

 ## About